MicrosoftDocs/azure-aks-docs/articles/aks/best-practices-cost.md

 ### Azure Hybrid Benefit

-[Azure Hybrid Benefit for Azure Kubernetes Service (AKS)](./azure-hybrid-benefit.md) allows you to maximize your on-premises licenses at no additional cost.
+[Azure Hybrid Benefit for Azure Kubernetes Service (AKS)](./azure-hybrid-benefit.md) allows you to maximize your on-premises licenses at no extra cost.
 Use any qualifying on-premises licenses that also have an active Software Assurance (SA) or a qualifying subscription to get Windows VMs on Azure at a reduced cost.

 ## Embrace FinOps to build a cost saving culture

 [Financial operations (FinOps)](https://www.finops.org/introduction/what-is-finops/) is a discipline that combines financial accountability with cloud management and optimization.
 It focuses on driving alignment between finance, operations, and engineering teams to understand and control cloud costs.
-The FinOps foundation has released several notable projects:
+The FinOps foundation has several notable projects, such as:

 * [**FinOps Framework**](https://finops.org/framework): An operating model for how to practice and implement FinOps.
 * [**FOCUS Specification**](https://focus.finops.org/): A technical specification and open standard for cloud usage, cost, and billing data across all major cloud provider services.